mercadopago/cart-opencart/README.md

     * OpenCart 2.x

 2. Copy the folders **admin**, **catalog** and **image** to your OpenCart ROOT installation.
 Make sure to keep the OpenCart folders structure intact.
+Important: If you're using OpenCart 2.0, you have 3 different types of checkout inside the OpenCart 2.x folder: Standard, Custom and Ticket.
+You can use them all together or individually, without any problems or dependencies between them.
+Each one of these folders have its own Admin, Catalog and Image folders and the installation process is the same described above.

 <a name="setup"></a>
 ## Setup MercadoPago